springernature/vpat/springerlink.md

 <br><br>
 We make use of graphical icons on controls.
 Adjacent visible text labels or WAI-ARIA labels are generally provided.
 <br><br>
-Some icons (e.g. "next" and "previous" pagination controls on search results pages) in the <strong>older</strong> design (currently Journals, and ancillary pages such as search, indexes, and account management) lack accessible names.
+Some icons (e.g. "next" and "previous" pagination controls on search results pages) in the <strong>older</strong> design (currently journals, and ancillary pages such as search, indexes, and account management) lack accessible names.
 Users who are unable to perceive these icons by their sensory characteristics may be unable to use these controls.
 We are in the process of transferring all content from the older design to the newer design, which will remove the reliance on sensory characteristics for understanding.
 <br><br>
 Some complex images in journals, books, series, protocols, reference works and proceedings may rely on sensory characteristics to be understood.
 Examples may include images of charts, graphs, diagrams, or maps.
 Generally, these images are used to supplement text content.
 <br><br>